SenseNet/sncom-resources/_docs/environment.md

  - [sensenet Service 7.0.0 NuGet package](https://www.nuget.org/packages/SenseNet.Services/7.0.0-beta2 "SenseNet.Services")
  - [Enterprise Azure Blob Package](http://community.sensenet.com/docs/azureblob-provider/ "Azure blob provider")

-After having installed the above packages, your sensenet ECM is able to use Azure to store BLOBs.
+After having installed the above packages, your sensenet is able to use Azure to store BLOBs.

 ### Creating the first website
  - Create a folder for the website (from now on it is \[site folder 1\])